indiana-nikel/dsci-project/README.md

 ##### CONTRIBUTING

-Contains the contributors to the data science project, including the author of the data science project `skeleton.sh` script.
+Contains the contributors to the data science project, including the author of the data science project `proj_skeleton.sh` script.
 Contributors must be co-authors or collaborators, where as external resources should be referenced in the `CITATION` document.

 ##### CITATION